dusty-nv/jetson-inference/docs/pytorch-collect.md

 	• velociraptor/
 ```

-If you are using the container, you'll want to store your dataset in a [Mounted Directory](aux-docker.md#mounted-data-volumes) like above, so your dataset isn't lost when the container shuts down.
+If you're using the container, you'll want to store your dataset in a [Mounted Directory](aux-docker.md#mounted-data-volumes) like above, so it's saved after the container shuts down.

 ## Launching the Tool